jonahsaidian/TicTacToe/README.txt

 Required packages are Tkinter and Random, both of which come with standard releases of python. otherwise each script is entirely standalone

-I have included 3 versions of the game here with steady progress between each version
+I have included 4 versions of the game here with steady progress between each version

 Changelog:
+V4 (main):
+This update has implemented major revamps to the code, reducing the file to nearly half of its original size the game can now also be played in any chosen grid size, however this is not accessible in the introduction options yet only through changes in the sourcecode screen and font sizes have also been adjusted accordingly and can be changed directly in the source code as well

 V3:
 This update was largely aesthetic font sizes were increased to make the notes more obvious and readable